hci-lab-um/heuristics-for-test-tool-design/How-To/Navigate-idea-t/choosingtool.md

 <details close><summary>Soft Systems Transformation Frameworks LUMAS and CATWOE</summary>

-The LUMAS and CATWOE frameworks are used with soft systems thinking to model how people might react to a transformation.
+The [LUMAS and CATWOE frameworks](../Activities/catwoe-lumas-overview.md) are used with soft systems thinking to model how people might react to a transformation.

-TBD: add description of LUMAS and CATWOE.
-Add links to Activities.
+They help you focus on understanding the different stakeholders for a change (and introducing a new tool is a change), their different viewpoints, who will benefit and who will be disadvantaged by the change.

 </details>